 about James

 James Charles Howard Jr. is an award-winning guitarist, vocalist, songwriter, band leader and music educator.
-Born in Oakland CA on June 13, 1963, Howard started his professional career at the age of 15 when his father’s friend glued a fake moustache on him so that he could play lead guitar with the friend’s band at a bar in Clear Lake CA. At 15, Howard was that good.
-Already being recognized as a child prodigy in Fremont CA, where his family lived at the time, Howard jammed at house parties with fellow teenage bassist Cliff Burton, years before Burton joined Metallica.
+Born in Oakland CA on June 13, 1963, Howard started his professional career at the age of 15 when his father’s friend glued a fake moustache on him so that he could play lead guitar with the friend’s band at a bar in Clear Lake California.
+Already recognized as a child prodigy in Fremont CA, where his family lived at the time, Howard jammed at house parties with fellow teenage bassist Cliff Burton, years before Burton joined Metallica.

 At the age of 17, Howard was noticed by rock impresario Mick Jones, (now Mic Flair) and recruited to play lead guitar in Mic’s new band Champion.
 Champion became a regular act at Bay Area concerts, sometimes co-billing with Burton’s band Trauma.

-As the 80’s came to a close, Howard, burnt out from the road and took another day job selling tv’s, vcr’s and camcorders at Circuit City, and electronics retailer.
+As the 80’s came to a close, Howard, burnt out from the road, came off the road and accepted a day job selling tv’s, vcr’s and camcorders at Circuit City, an electronics retailer.
 He settled down with his girlfriend, Yvonne Flores, and bought a house in Benecia CA. He never stopped writing and recording music, however he did not make a living from music for over 5 years.

 Eventually, the relationship broke up and Howard quit the day job and went back to his first love, a life teaching guitar and playing music for a living.

-This time Howard teamed up with Steve Swan on vocals and bass and Paul Rahn on drums to form Staright Jacket, a cover band doing all blues and blues rock.
+This time Howard teamed up with Steve Swan on bass/vocals and Paul Rahn on drums to form a blues and classic rock cover band named Straight Jacket.
 This was the chance that Howard was looking for to re-visit his early influences, Hendrix, SRV, and 60’s and 70’s jam bands like Cream, the Doors and the Allman Bros.
-Steve Swan did the high vocal songs and Howard handled vocals on the more blues based material of Hendrix and SRV.
+Steve Swan did the high vocal songs and Howard handled vocals on the blues material.

-During this period Howard was also writing songs and working on a first self-produced CD.
-In 1998, he founded a vanity record label called Laughing Man Records and released “electric Rain’, an eclectic set of original material that Rock n Blues magazine desribed as a Jimi Hendrix on guitar with John Lennon’s vocals and vision. to he is fronting the Jim Howard Band.
+During this period Howard was also writing songs and working on a self-produced CD.
+In 1998, he released “electric Rain’, an eclectic set of original material that Rock n Blues magazine desribed as sounding like a Jimi Hendrix on guitar with John Lennon’s vocals and vision.
+James left Straight jacket and formed a band to back his original material with David Kafinetti from Spinal Tap fame on keyboards, Paul Feia on bass and Doug Freedman on drums.
+The band had success playing concerts, clubs and theaters around the San Francisco Bay Area.

 After this, Howard underwent a spiritual breakdown/breakthrough experience sending him on a vision quest that eventually landed him in Seattle Washington, where he began a new spiritual life of musical service.
 It was at this time that Howard changed his professional name from Jim Howard to James Howard.